Johnny Briceño: Prime Minister of Belize (2020–present)

-On 11 November 2020, the People's United Party, led by Briceño, won government in the 2020 general election, defeating the United Democratic Party, led by Patrick Faber.
+In November 2020, Briceño's People's United Party won government at the 2020 general election, defeating the United Democratic Party (UDP) led by Patrick Faber.
 He took office as Prime Minister of Belize on 12 November 2020.
 He is the first prime minister who is not from Belize City.

-In July 2021, Briceño's government passed legislation establishing a fixed seven-year term for the Governor-General of Belize.
+Briceño's government passed legislation in July 2021 establishing a fixed seven-year term for the Governor-General of Belize.
 During the debate on the bill, he stated that Belize should begin to consider the replacement of the monarchy with a republic.

+In January 2022, Briceño publicly accused the opposition UDP of involvement in drug trafficking, specifically that "the highest level of the UDP was involved in landing drug planes".
+In response, UDP leader Shyne Barrow accused Briceño of involvement with drug cartels himself and made reference to the conviction of Briceño's father and other family members on drug trafficking charges.
+Briceño subsequently sued Barrow for defamation in the Supreme Court of Belize, but the suit was dismissed in January 2023.
+In May 2024, Barrow made further comments describing Belize as a "narco-state", which Briceño described as "unfortunate and reckless".

-In March 2025, Briceño (and the PUP) won the 2025 Belizean general election and was sworn in again the next day.
+In March 2025, the PUP was elected with an increased majority at the 2025 Belizean general election, with Briceño sworn in again the next day.

 Personal life

 Briceño and his wife Rossana Briceño (a 1986 graduate of Muffles College) have three sons.
 On 24 November 2020, two weeks after starting his term as prime minister, he declared he was diagnosed with COVID-19 and was doing well.
 On 1 February 2022, it was announced that Briceño tested positive for COVID-19 again.

+Briceño is of Mayan descent through his grandmother on his father’s side.